ibaiul/url-shortener/README.md

 #### Logs
 Send logs to my Logstash instances so that they are indexed in Elasticsearch and can be visualized in Kibana.

-#### Docker
-I am using the official openjdk-11 image which is not very slim.

-I need to pack the application in a more lightweight image with openjdk-11 and alpine linux.

-Use Docker Swarm or Kubernetes to deploy service, load balancing, circuit breaking, ...

 #### QA
 Integrate Checkstyle, SpotBugs and PMD as part of the CI/CD flow